-When I started this project, it felt like a personal passion project that I would struggle to find a community for, but that isn’t the case.
-Cookbook Create is more than just a platform for printing DIY Cookbooks – it was a whole community on its own!
+When I started this project, it felt like a personal passion project that I would struggle to find a community for, but that wasn’t the case.
+Cookbook Create is more than just a platform for printing DIY Cookbooks – it’s a whole community on its own!
 As you add your family recipes for inclusion in your cookbook, you have the option to make them public and share with everyone on that platform for inclusion in their own books.
-It felt like a Pinterest for just recipes, (a personal dream of mine!)
+It felt like a Pinterest for just recipes (a personal dream of mine!).

 Cookbook Create Pros:

-- Creating an account is very simple and once you’ve logged in, you can add all your family recipes at once, and then create a cookbook from them.
+- Creating an account is very simple.
+Once you’ve logged in, you can add all of your family recipes at once, and then create a cookbook from them.

-- As you’re creating a cookbook, they give you a variety of fonts, themes, and background photos to suit the theme of your family or recipes and it takes a lot of the work out of the process for you.
-Many of the photos they gave you to choose from were beautiful!
+- As you’re creating a cookbook, they give you a variety of fonts, themes, and background photos to suit the theme of your family or recipes.
+It takes a lot of the work out of the process for you.
+Many of the photos they give you to choose from are beautiful!

 Cookbook Create Cons:

-- The photo you upload for the recipe is restricted to horizontal, but think of it more as a thumbnail then the main image for that recipe.
+- The photo you upload for the recipe is restricted to horizontal, but think of it more as a thumbnail than the main image for that recipe.

-- When adding a recipe, not only were the ingredients and instructions marked as mandatory but so were the prep time, cook time and serving size.
-Because I was working from old recipe cards, this information would not have been readily available to me for most recipes and I would either have to guess or follow the recipe myself for that information.
+- When adding a recipe, not only were the ingredients and instructions marked as mandatory, but so were the prep time, cook time and serving size.
+Because I was working from old recipe cards, this information would not have been readily available to me for most recipes.
+I would either have to guess or follow the recipe myself for that information.

 - The photo additions were also not customizable.
-Many of the food photos I took on my own were meant to be horizontal or vertical, but the image pages to go with each recipe was either one square image or four square images so no matter what photo I uploaded, I had to crop to a square.
+Many of the food photos I took on my own were meant to be horizontal or vertical, but the image pages to go with each recipe was either one square image or four square images.
+No matter what photo I uploaded, I had to crop to a square.

-For Blurb, a company well known for being a go-to for self-publishers of not only photo books but trade books and magazines as well, printing a cookbook was on display on the homepage as its own category.
-This was a great indicator to me that their reputation among self-publishers, food bloggers and more was well earned.
-They even have an InDesign plug-in to upload custom designed pages directly to their printers.
+For Blurb, a company well-known for being a go-to for self-publishers of not only photo books but trade books and magazines as well, printing a cookbook was on display on the homepage as its own category.
+This feature was a great indicator to me that their reputation among self-publishers, food bloggers and more was well-earned.
+They even have an InDesign plugin to upload custom designed pages directly to their printers.